-Contributions are made into the plan by individuals and also via government grants.
-Investment returns and growth on the savings are sheltered from takes until withdrawal.
+Contributions are made to the plan by individuals and also via government grants.
+Investment returns and growth on RESP savings are sheltered from taxes until withdrawal.

-When you add in the ‘free’ government grants plus the power of compounding returns over time, the RESP can grow into a sizable pot, ensuring that your kids can complete their university education and graduate with little or no debt.
+When you add in the ‘free’ government grants plus the power of compounding returns over time, the RESP can grow into a sizable pot, ensuring your kids can complete their university education and graduate with little or no debt.

-How does it work?
+How does an RESP work?

-The person who opens and contributes to the RESP is referred to as the subscriber.
+The person who opens and contributes to the RESP is called the subscriber.
 The subscriber can set up one or more beneficiaries under the plan.
 A child can be named the beneficiary of more than one RESP plan.

 Types of RESPs